bluegunnar15/CS260-startup/README.md

 Cool terminal commands:
    * dig amazon.com <- gets IP address associated with domain
    * whois byu.edu <- gets information about a domain name from the domain name
+   * traceroute byu.edu <- the path my computer takes to connect to byu.edu

 The Pitch
 POV Opinions: